LINCellularNeuroscience/VAME/README.md

 * Go to the locally cloned VAME directory and run `python setup.py install` in order to install VAME in your active Python environment.

 ## Getting Started
 First, you should make sure that you have a GPU powerful enough to train deep learning networks.
 In our paper, we were using a single Nvidia GTX 1080 Ti to train our network.
 A hardware guide can be found [here](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/).
-Once you have your hardware ready, follow the [PyTorch](https://pytorch.org/get-started/locally/) installation guide to set up PyTorch for your virtual anaconda enviroment.
+Once you have your hardware ready, try VAME following the [workflow guide](https://github.com/LINCellularNeuroscience/VAME/wiki/1.-VAME-Workflow).
-Next, you can install the setup.py file in your enviroment.

 ## News
 * April 2020: Preprint coming soon